 Ha Long Bay Facts

 - As is often the case, however, all this beauty did not just appear overnight.
-Fabulous Ha Long Bay formed over a period of many millions of years.
-This formation occurred due to a combination of several natural processes.
+Fabulous Ha Long Bay formed slowly over a period of many millions of years.
+This incredible formation also occurred due to a very specific combination of several natural processes.

 - These impressive processes included geological activity and erosion, including both wind and water.
-The magnificent site also remains renowned for its incredible array of columns, karsts, and islets.
-Most of these primarily formed from limestone.
+The magnificent site also remains renowned for its array of columns, karsts, and islets.
+Most of these primarily formed from soft local limestone.

 Ha Long Bay Geology

 Yet the mind-boggling wonders do not stop there.
-Many of these also contain extensive caves.
+Many of these also contain extensive caves!
 Two of the islets have enough area to support small, permanent populations.
 Many of the smaller islands also possess comparatively large beaches along their perimeters.

 Ha Long Bay Climate and Endemic Species